ltackmann/log4dart/doc/Config.md

 LoggerFactory.config["MyClass"].infoEnabled = true;
 ```

-as seen above logger configurations can either be configured to a specific logger name
+as seen above logger configurations can either be bound to a specific logger name
 such as **MyClass** or matched multiple loggers using a regex such as **.***

 Formatting